 IFRIS welcomes science, technology and society scholars in all social science disciplines: history, sociology, political sciences, anthropology, economics, management sciences or law.

-STS is understood in a broad sense of issues related to the production and use of science and technologies in societies.
-The post-doc candidates should propose original research projects on specific issues that relate to public health, biomedicine, agricultural sciences, food security, climate change, biodiversity, environmental questions, ICT, “big data” and internet, historical and social construction of technologies, risk and regulation, development and research policies, global distribution of knowledge, intellectual and property rights and global commons, circulation of knowledge, construction of public research policies, multilevel governance of science and technology, knowledge and local development, regimes of regulations and production of sciences and innovation in society.
+STS is understood in a broad sense related to the production and use of science and technologies in societies.
+The post-doc candidates should submit original research projects on specific issues that relate to public health, biomedicine, agricultural sciences, food security, climate change, biodiversity, environmental questions, ICT, “big data” and internet, historical and social construction of technologies, risk and regulation, development and research policies, global distribution of knowledge, intellectual and property rights and global commons, circulation of knowledge, construction of public research policies, multilevel governance of science and technology, knowledge and local development, regimes of regulations and production of sciences and innovation in society.

 See the list of projects funded by IFRIS to date for your information.

 Selected candidates will be attached to one of the following IFRIS research units (name and acronym are followed by the scientific organisation to which the unit is attached).
 See the website links for more details on these units and, please, consult the postdoctoral fellowship vademecum.

 Centre Alexandre Koyré (CAK), CNRS, EHESS, Muséum

 Centre Population et développement (CEPED), IRD, Université Paris Descartes

 Centre d’Economie de Paris Nord (CEPN), Université Paris 13, CNRS